epfl-ada/ada-2023-project-ndlmada/docs/index.md

 - 50 players went from the “Poland” page to find it
 - 50 players went from the “France” page to find it

-If you now count the different categories, you will find that 250 pages have the category history and 300 pages have the category Country.
-The truth is that he is most known for what he did and not for where he came from.
+If you now count the different categories, you will find that 250 pages have the category History and 300 pages have the category Country which would mislead us into believing he is famous for where he came from.
+When the truth actually is that he is most known for what he did and not for where he came from.

 How can one resolve this problem and devise a kind of ranking for the pages?